needle-mirror/com.unity.tiny/Documentation~/module-core2d.md

 | [Sprite2DSequencePlayer](#sprite2dsequenceplayer) | Bird |  |
 | [Transform](#transform) | WorldScale, Backgrounds, Grounds, ground0, ground1, ground2, ground3, Bird, Bounds, Camera, GetReady, Tutorial, Title, GameOver, Scoreboard, FinalScore, Character_2, Character_1, Character_0, HighScore, Pipes, Pipe_Top, Pipe_Bottom, Score | AutoDestroySystem, RepeatedBackgroundSystem, ScrollingObjectSystem |

-This project contains three Sprite Atlases (`Game`, `Day`, `Night`). `Game` contains common assets whereas `Day` and `Night` contain skin sprites (background, bird, pipe).
-To switch between the `Day` and `Night` skin, we rename sprites for the same entity with the same name (e.g. `bg` sprite in the [Assets tab](../tiny-editor.md#assets-tab)).

 ## Components

-Tiny is built around small, lightweight components.
-This way you only pay for what you need.
-This design usually creates more component types to represent data held in a single Unity component, which can be confusing at first for some developers.

 Use this table to associate familiar Unity concepts with Tiny Mode.